-- 3.195 This is the existing site, but the pool was built prior to the redevelopment of Catmose College and the layout of the site and use as a public sports centre is now a significant issue. - 3.196 The pool is poorly located within the site, and there are problems with the distance and accessibility of the car parking, no direct link to the sports centre reception with an outside walk over to the pool, very poor disability provision, and no "front" onto the road.
-Simply redeveloping the pool on its existing footprint will not resolve the locational problems, and would also mean that the pool would need to be closed during the rebuild process. - 3.197 The academy owns the site and it is believed has a number of proposals which would impact or restrict the swimming pool location in the future.
-However if the pool is to be retained on the site it is essential that the dual use leisure facility as a whole should be improved.
-In particular, the facility should: - Be as compact at possible, with controlled access and direct management to each facility element of the sports centre. - Have the pool sited immediately adjacent to the new sports hall and fitness suites. - Have car parking much more closely linked to the leisure centre, and disability car parking immediately adjacent to the reception. - Have coach parking close by, to enable easier use by primary schools. - Meet all statutory requirements in terms of disability, and the guidance of Sport England and the ASA in terms of the facility provision and layout. - Have a direct link to the road, with prominent signage. - 3.198 If the problems with the site can be resolved, this is could be a reasonable financial option because the income from the dry side activities and artificial pitch may be sufficient to offset some or all of the running costs of the pool.
-However the fact that facility would still be two separate elements would mean that the costs savings normally achieved from a combined wet/dry facility will not be achievable on this site.
-Retaining the pool at Catmose also perpetuates the high level of waterspace in Rutland overall should the other pools remain, with implications for the long term ability to attract sufficient users, and consequent impact on the revenue generation. - 3.199 Should the pool be developed on this site, then the capital costs would need to be very largely met by Rutland County Council, with potentially some external grant aid via Sport England and others.
-The capital development cost of a 25 m x 4 lane pool is given in the Sport England Q4 2013 Facilities Cost guidance as around £3.15m. - 3.200 The next step would be a detailed feasibility study involving representatives of the school to confirm the site options and firm up the potential costs.
+- 3.184 The pool was built prior to the redevelopment of Catmose College and is adjacent to the new public sports centre. - 3.185 The pool is poorly located within the site, and there are problems with the distance and accessibility of the car parking, no direct link to the sports centre reception with an outside walk over to the pool, very poor disability provision, and no "front" onto the road.
+The pool would need to be closed during any rebuild process. - 3.186 The academy owns the site.
+If the pool is to be retained on the site the dual use leisure facility as a whole should be improved.
+In particular, the facility should: - Be as compact at possible, with controlled access and direct management to each facility element of the sports centre. - Have car parking much more closely linked to the leisure centre, and disability car parking immediately adjacent to the reception. - Have coach parking close by, to enable easier use by primary schools. - Meet all statutory requirements in terms of disability, and the guidance of Sport England and the ASA in terms of the facility provision and layout. - 3.187 If the problems with the site can be resolved, this is could be a reasonable financial option because the income from the dry side activities and artificial pitch may be sufficient to offset some or all of the running costs of the pool. - 3.188 The capital development cost of a 25 m x 4 lane pool is given in the Sport England Q4 2013 Facilities Cost guidance as around £3.15m.
+However, as the existing pool tank and associated mechanical infrastructure is basically sound, it may be possible to undertake a much more cost-effective project to remove the faulty roofing, and encapsulate the pool in a conventional building with improved facilities.
+It is possible external grant funding from Sport England and others, together with match funding from Rutland County Council could be acquired to undertake this work. - 3.189 The next step would be a detailed feasibility study involving representatives of the school to confirm the site options and firm up the potential costs.
 This should also confirm the potential revenue costs and income in order to identify the long term revenue support that the facility would require.